slakpi/piwx/README.md

     # Change daylight to Nautical Twilight
     daylight=nautical;

+The `drawglobe` option enables the display of a day/night rendering of Earth that centers on the currently displayed station and depicts the Civil, Nautical, and Astronomical twilight bands.
+The globe displays by default, but can be disabled by setting `drawglobe` to `off`.

+    # Disable day/night globe
+    drawglobe=off;

 Flight category colors, both LED and weather display, are currently fixed to the US National Weather Service colors: Green (VFR), Blue (Marginal VFR), Red (IFR), and Purple (Low IFR).
 The `highwindspeed` option may be used to